 During a medical workup, you can expect the physician to:

-- Review all medications.
+- Review all your medications.
 (Bring a list or the containers of all medicines currently being taken, including over-the-counter drugs and supplements.)

-- Check blood pressure, temperature and pulse.
+- Check your blood pressure, temperature and pulse.

-- Listen to the heart and lungs.
+- Listen to your heart and lungs.

 - Perform other procedures to assess overall health.